mspbannister/ud120-projects/final_project/P5_submission.md

     Non-POIs: 38 (73.08%)
 ```

-Not only is the data incomplete, but the disparity between the number of POIs and non-POIs may result in problems training a classification algorithm to accurately distinguish between the two (an effect known as [class imbalance](http://www.chioka.in/class-imbalance-problem/).
+Not only is much of the data incomplete, but the disparity between the number of POIs and non-POIs may result in problems training a classification algorithm to accurately distinguish between the two (an effect known as [class imbalance](http://www.chioka.in/class-imbalance-problem/)).

 By using only records containing complete information, we reduce the amount of data that we can use to train our classifier, which will inevitably impact its accuracy.
 However, given that POIs represent a greater proportion of the training data than the full data set (24.6% vs. 12.6%), clearer patterns may emerge that will better distinguish between the two classes.